byt3bl33d3r/SILENTTRINITY/README.md

   <img src="https://user-images.githubusercontent.com/5151193/45964397-e462e280-bfe2-11e8-88a7-69212e0f0355.png" width=400 height=400 alt="ST"/>
 </p>

 SILENTTRINITY is modern, asynchronous, multiplayer & multiserver C2/post-exploitation framework powered by Python 3 and .NETs DLR.
+It's the culmination of an extensive amount of research into using embedded third-party .NET scripting languages to dynamically call .NET API's, a technique the author coined as BYOI (Bring Your Own Interpreter).
+The aim of this tool and the BYOI concept is to shift the paradigm back to PowerShell style like attacks (as it offers much more flexibility over traditional C# tradecraft) only without using PowerShell in anyway.

 Some of the main features that distinguish SILENTTRINITY are:
 - **Multi-User & Multi-Server** - Supports multi-user collaboration.
 Additionally, the client can connect to and control multiple Teamservers.